 The first difference is in the way you make them.

-- Espresso is made by grinding coffee beans and then combining them with hot water under high pressure.
+- Espresso is made by grinding coffee beans to a very fine texture and then combining them with hot water under high pressure.

-- Latte is made by adding shots of espresso to steamed milk.
+- A Latte is made by adding shots of espresso to steamed milk.

 2. Milk Content

 Another significant difference is the presence or absence of milk.
 You almost always serve espresso without cream or milk.

 - If you add milk to espresso, it’s no longer considered an espresso.

 - Lattes, on the other hand, are predominantly milk.
 A latte is traditionally around 75% steamed milk and milk foam.
 The additional 25% is espresso.
 Because of the high milk content, lattes have a much more subdued coffee flavor than espresso.